 Respiratory HealthAsthma, Chronic cough

-Mind Stress SleepDifficulty waking up, Excessive sleep, Migraines, Sleep deep & long, trouble waking up, Sleep during the day, Tired in morning
+Mind Stress SleepDifficulty waking up, Excessive sleep, Migraines, Sleep deep & long, trouble waking up, Tired in morning

 PoopMucus on stool, Undigested food in stool